Pylons/pyramid/docs/narr/firstapp.rst

 requestor.

-The :mod:`repoze.bfg` application object, in particular, is an instance of the :class:`repoze.bfg.router.Router` class.
+The :mod:`repoze.bfg` application object, in particular, is an instance of a class representing a :mod:`repoze.bfg` :term:`router`.
 It has a reference to the :term:`application registry` which resulted from method calls to the configurator used to configure it.
-The Router consults the registry to obey the policy choices made by a single application.
+The router consults the registry to obey the policy choices made by a single application.
 These policy choices were informed by method calls to the ``Configurator`` made earlier; in our case, the only policy choices made were implied by two calls to the ``add_view`` method, telling our application that it should effectively serve up the ``hello_world`` view callable to any user agent when it visits the root URL, and the ``goodbye_world`` view callable to any user agent when it visits the URL with the path info ``/goodbye``.